-Small plots are particularly suitable for novices, who may be overwhelmed by the size a full plot.
+Small plots are particularly suitable for novices, who may be overwhelmed by the size of a full plot.

-14. Cultivation of Plot
+15. Cultivation of Plot

-A minimum of 2/3 of the plot area must be cultivated for growing produce - namely vegetables, herbs, fruit, other edible crops, and flowers.
+A minimum of 2/3 of the plot area must be cultivated for growing produce - namely vegetables, herbs, fruit, other edible crops, small fruit trees (below 6ft) and flowers.